-Dropdown lists When the user clicks on a dropdown list, the list below).
+Dropdown lists When the user clicks on a dropdown list, the list opens and he or she can select one of the predefined items in the list.
+Manual entry of an item is not possible.

-Dropdown list frames Like dropdown lists, but confined within frames (see should appear in the form.
+Dropdown list frames Like dropdown lists, but confined within frames (see below).